dannyhope/uxbrighton/2014/faq.md

 ## Is my registration/ticket transferrable?

 Yes, you are welcome to give your ticket to someone else if you can't make it.

 ## Do I have to bring my printed ticket to the event?

 It's not really necessary, registration is done by name.
-However, if you are using someone elses ticket, it might be helpful to bring it along.
+However, if you are using someone else’s ticket, it might be helpful to bring it along.

 ## What is the refund policy?

 Sorry, we are unable to offer refunds.

 ## The name on the registration/ticket doesn't match the attendee.
 Is that okay?